bankin/redis-solution/README.md

 that transfer all messaged from the Pub/Sub topic into a stream.
 Another process registers the consumer group and the consumers inside of it.
 The consumer group ensures only one consumer will process each message.

+By using Streams we're changing the way of communication a bit because we gain the ability to process messages that were published before our consumer was started which would not be possible in a pure pub/sub.

 ## Notes